GLOBAL MARKETS-Shares flat as financials offset growth concerns

 Assets traditionally viewed as offering protection against risk have been boosted this week as political wrangling has begun again over raising the U.S. government’s self-imposed debt limit, which is expected to be reached before March.

-Gold advanced for a third straight session, climbing to $1,679.54 an ounce for a third straight session of gains, supported by expectations that the world’s leading central banks will continue their ultra-loose monetary policies.
+Gold was up 0.6 percent to $1,676.60 an ounce for a third straight session of gains, supported by expectations that the world’s leading central banks will continue their ultra-loose monetary policies.

 Workers for top producer Anglo American Platinum downed tools on Wednesday in protest at an announcement from the firm, known as Amplats, that it would close mines and cut jobs.